Web Analytics

 With spoken peer pressure, there’s no room for doubt or confusion.
 It’s when teenagers verbally persuade their friends to do something.
 The teen in this situation will feel cornered by the direct statement and likely conform just to please their friend.

-Here’s an example of unspoken peer pressure: Teenagers might be influenced into drinking alcohol after their friends tell them “You should drink it.
+Here’s an example of unspoken peer pressure: Teenagers might be influenced into drinking alcohol after their friends tell them, “You should drink it.
 You don’t want to be the only one here who isn’t drinking.”
 Statements like that push teens to do things they might not have done.

 4. Unspoken Peer Pressure